without Internet Explorer,

 in 1280 x 960 resolution

 But let's talk about the music itself.
-This release is so fantastic that it's not even funny.
+The song writing of Citizen brain is wonderful and unique.
 Songs like "Space Invaders" and "Hell Trucker" absolutely obliterate everything in their path.
 They never let you up for air.
 "Bullet Belt," "Thrashaholic," and " Sentenced To Thrash" are all about getting down to and getting destroyed by thrash metal.
 I normally dislike songs about these sort of things because I feel like they make a mockery of thrashers and their affiliates.
 But Gama Bomb delivered so well with these tracks that I had to like them.
 Songs like “Zombi Brew,” “In The Court Of General Zod,” “Final Fight, ”Hammer Slammer” and “Time Crime” are all well written, and well rounded.
 The most solid songs on the album in my opinion were “Zombie Blood Nightmare” and “Space Invaders due to their speed and technicality.

-This album was the first Gama Bomb alum I had heard, and I immediately assumed that it was their debut album do to its attitude, speed and difficulty.
+Citizen Brain was the first Gama Bomb alum I had heard, and I immediately assumed that it was their debut album do to its attitude, speed and difficulty.
 But I was wrong.
+My only problem with this album was its cheesy lyrics, but other than that it was amazing.
 As Gama Bomb progresses they get better each time.
 I can’t wait to see what is their future.
-Thrash.
-Is.
-Back.
-For.
-Good.
+Thrash is back for good.

 Rennaisance?
 Hell no, this is a pure New rennaisance!
 Avalanche, hurricane, or call it how the heck you want to; lets take it short – thrash metal.
 Musical genre, which unbelievably rises again.
 From all around the world new bands are growing like mushrooms after the rain, quartets and quintets, trying to sound like all of those, who created the thrash history.
 What?
 Some bookworm piffling something about originality?
 Tell him to shut the fuck up and to go to the concert, we show him what we can do.
 And this was what I did in the cause of Nothern Irish band Gama Bomb, worshipping the good auld times of Slayer, Nuclear Assault and Kreator, when all of those were striking with hellish wrath, storming into the walls of death, and all have gone insane.